 "It's on the screens, Scraps." he says, because, newfound zen aside, he's seen all he needs and wants to of Jack for tonight.

 "No, look.
 It's all over social media."
 Scraps says, passing him the phone, and Kent stops breathing.
-Because there, on the screen is an image of Jack Zimmermann, on center ice, his arms wrapped around some blonde twink, kissing.
+Because there, on the screen is an image of Jack Zimmermann, on center ice, his arms wrapped around some short blonde twink, locked in a passionate kiss.

 Eric Bittle.
 His brain supplies.
 Forward at Samwell, number 15, weak on hits but very fast.

 Carl's saying something, but Kent doesn't even hear him because somehow, despite completely cutting him off, Jack has still managed to find a way to slap him in the face from 3000 miles away.

 He catches the end of Carl's comment as he starts to process sound again, something about a parade, getting plenty of laughs out of the team, and Kent gets the gist.
 It's not the first time he's heard something like that from his teammates, especially Carl, but it hurts in a different way this time.
 Because now it's not a hypothetical, or about someone's gay cousin, it's about another player.
 It's about Jack.
 And it's about him too.